 I was recently offered the chance to review Skinade collagen drink – and frankly, I couldn’t say yes fast enough.
 Specifically, they were interested in finding out what I thought about Skinade drink vs Pure Gold Collagen – another collagen drink I’d tried in the past and quite liked.

 As with any sponsored post I told them, I could only tell the truth and, if the product was rubbish I’d have to say that – so here goes, my review of Skinade and how it compares to Pure Gold Collagen – but, before we get to that, let’s talk about why I was so desperate to try it.

 A dreadful chain of events occurred a few weeks ago – I went to the bathroom just as the sun was shining directly at the side of my face and, for some reason I looked in the mirror – now while I’ve come to terms with the fact that I am no longer at Snow White level of skin smoothness, I was at least expecting the Wicked Queen.

-Admittedly a lot of this should be expected – I’m not going to see thirty again (and that’s putting it mildly) and it might help if I slapped on some moisturiser now and again, but still, I was pretty horrified – so imagine my glee when I found an email from Skinade collagen drink saying ‘how would you like to have a try of our product and see if you like it’.
+Admittedly a lot of this should be expected – I’m not going to see thirty again (and that’s putting it mildly) and it might help if I slapped on some moisturiser now and again, but still, I was pretty horrified – and it was at this point that the email from Skinade collagen drink dropped into my inbox saying ‘how would you like to have a try of our product and see if you like it’.
 Ummm, Pope Catholic, Bear Woods – you get the picture.

-I don’t know why it is, but I find it far easier to treat my skin internally than externally – opening a moisturiser, putting it on, getting my hands all mucky seems far too much like hard work (although I do quite like Argan oil), knocking back a skin drink though is doable and so my 30-day regime started.
+I don’t know why it is, but I find it far easier to treat my skin internally than externally – opening a moisturiser, putting it on, getting my hands all mucky seems far too much like hard work (although I do quite like Argan oil), knocking back a collagen drink though is doable and so my 30-day regime started.

 Skinade: The Ingredients